wtsia/Blog-Site/roverblog/content/posts/java-oop.md

 - It is helpful to review Discussion posts, homework assignments, group projects and quizzes.

 # Objects and Classes
+## Wrapper Classes
+Java's Collectin library only works with objects.
+For example, you can create an ArrayList of `Integer` elements (not `int`)
 ## ArrayList
 Common Methods:
 - `add()`: Create space for and add the element at the end of the list.